ClementNerma/NightOS/docs/concepts/applications.md

 Note that, by default, shell prompts (not scripts) will allow to directly use commands such as `get_time` in the short form if no other application exposes a command with the same name.

-Commands work by launching the application with a specific [context](../specs/applications/context.md).
+Commands work by launching the application with a specific [execution context](../specs/applications.md#execution-context).

 ## System applications